modext/ShortLink/README.md

 ```sh
 curl http://localhost:8000/statistic/abcd1234
 ```
-* Replace abcd1234 with the path of your short URL.
+* Replace abcd1234 with the path of your short URL.*

+## Test from Frontend
+The App is the ready to be tested from the frontend.
+Navigate and test.

 ## Author
 Orji Modestus